-The Police Department's Twitter page has approximately 2,015 followers, and its Facebook page has approximately 6,965 followers.
-Both of these venues are used to disseminate information regarding Department/City events and provide emergency information as necessary.
+The Police Department's Twitter page has approximately 2,042 followers, and its Facebook page has approximately 7,170 followers.
+Additionally, the Department's Instagram page has over 550 followers.
+All of these venues are used to disseminate information regarding Department/City events and provide emergency information as necessary.

 The Police Department has also created a Facebook page and Twitter page for Liberty, the Department's comfort dog.
 Both of these platforms are used to update the community on Liberty's appearances and how her training is going.
-Liberty's Facebook page currently has approximately 827 followers, her Twitter page has approximately 105 followers, and her Instagram page has 197 followers.
+Liberty's Facebook page currently has approximately 871 followers, her Twitter page has approximately 113 followers, and her Instagram page has 316 followers.
 The Department has received positive feedback on all three pages.

 The Police Department also administers the Concord Regional Crimeline, which allows individuals to anonymously provide tips regarding ongoing investigations in Concord and surrounding towns.
 Tips can be submitted by phone, online, or by text message.
 During calendar year 2018, over 222 tips were received leading to the arrest of 35 individuals.
-During the first three months of 2019, over 58 tips were received leading to the arrest of five individuals.
+During the first six months of 2019, over 141 tips were received leading to the arrest of 23 individuals.